 Denmark is a model for online gambling regulation and licensing.
-The country had fairly restrictive gaming laws up until 2012 with a state-owned monopoly that controlled all forms of gambling in the country.
+The country had fairly restrictive gambling laws up until 2012 with a state-owned monopoly that controlled all forms of gambling in the country.
 New legislation eased those restrictions on January 1st, 2012 and the country is now open to competition between local and foreign operators alike.

 The best Danish betting sites have licenses to provide real money casino games, poker and sports betting.
 The state still has a monopoly over horse and greyhound racing, scratch cards and lotteries but everything else is fair game.
-Here are the top sites based on security, game selection and overall quality:
+Here are the top Denmark betting sites based on security, game selection and overall quality:

-Best Danish Betting Sites
+Denmark Betting Sites

 Denmark Gambling Laws

 The Denmark state-owned lottery corporation Danske Spil had a monopoly over all forms of gambling from 1948 to 2012.
-On January 1st of 2012, that monopoly ended with the passage of the Act on Gambling (PDF link) that opened the doors for competition from local and foreign operators.
+On January 1st of 2012, that monopoly ended with the passage of the Act on Gambling that opened the doors for competition from local and foreign operators.

-Denmark’s move towards the free market began in 2008 when the Danish Gambling Authority began drawing up legislation to open the market to online gambling operations.
+Denmark’s move towards the free market began in 2008 when the Danish Gambling Authority began drawing up legislation to open the Denmark betting market to online gambling operations.
 Danske Spil pushed back against the new laws on the grounds that it was unfair that online gambling operators would be subject to lower taxes than land-based casinos.

 The court case was eventually referred to the European Commission where the European Court of Justice ruled in favor of the Danish Gambling Authority.
 Thus, the legislation was allowed to stand and the new laws went into effect in 2012.

-Operators wishing to enter the Danish market may apply for one or both of two license types.
+Operators wishing to enter the Danish betting market may apply for one or both of two license types.
 Type A allows for online sports betting while Type B allows for casino games and poker.
 Operators can base their operations out of Denmark but this is not a requirement.
 As a result, a number of big-name foreign operators have obtained licenses.

 In 2019, the Danish government approved a new budget calling for a significant tax hike on all online casino and sports betting operators beginning in 2021.
 Under the new rules, Danish betting sites are subject to a 28% tax on revenue.
 This is still lower than the land-based gaming tax rate (which starts at 41% and goes up from there), but it still represents a big change of the industry.